metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/eda.rst

 abstracted symbols of components.
 Schematics excel at providing a clean, efficient view of an electronic system.
 In electronic design the location of the symbols in a schematic do not necessarily correlate with the physical location of the components.
-META currently uses **Eagle** models to represent a component's schematic model.
+OpenMETA currently uses **Eagle** models to represent a component's schematic model.

 .. figure:: images/01-eagle-model-of-diode.png